JackMoffat/projects/rust/README.md

-# Projects

-Stores various categories of projects.

-## Rust
+# Rust
 I endeavor to learn the Rust language, this folder primarily stores my notes through practice.
-### rustbookCh<x>: practicing with content from the Rust book
+## rustbookCh<x>: practicing with content from the Rust book
-### iced-examples: experimenting with GUIs in Rust.
+## iced-examples: experimenting with GUIs in Rust.
 First experiment: Determine why Nix is making this so difficult